msoumik78/hireable-coder-java/README.md

-# Functionality : Spring boot app which demonstrates basic spring security
+# Functionality : Spring boot app which demonstrates how to protect some endpoints selectively
-Simple spring boot app which demonstrates basic spring security
+Simple spring boot app which demonstrates how to protect some endpoints selectively while keeping other endpoints open

 # Technical details and Pre-requisites